codingSIM/codingSIM/README.md

 I am curious about everything and I enjoy solving problems 📊.
 I love playing table tennis 🏓 and building Lego 🏗️.

-## My current project
+## Current project
 [Ant Map](https://antmap.online) - passion project to help me keep track of interesting places I've been to.
 A full stack (LAMP) web-app using AJAX for dynamicity and Leaflet/OpenStreetMap for the mapping aspect.
 Check it out!

 ## Currently